Monitoring Programs

 The Walla Walla Basin Watershed Council began its small-order stream and spring monitoring program in 2002 after the agreement to leave base flows in the main stem of the Walla Walla river went into effect.
 This network's purpose is to provide the community with supplemental water flow data, which can aid the management of the valley's water and support or assuage the fears of the concerned water users.
 The Walla Walla Basin Watershed Council currently monitors about 25 sites in the Walla Walla Valley, including springs, small-order streams, and irrigation ditch sites.
 This monitoring network covers an area bounded by Walla Walla, Milton-Freewater, and Touchet.

-The WWBWC also maintains near-real-time gauge stations on the main stem of the Walla Walla River below Tum-A-Lum Bridge as well as a gauge station on the South Fork Walla Walla tributary.
-Additional seasonal gauge station is installed on North Fork Walla Walla tributary and the Walla Walla River below Nursery Bridge.
+The WWBWC also maintains near-real-time gauge stations on the main stem of the Walla Walla River below Tum-A-Lum Bridge as well as stations on the South and North Forks of the Walla Walla River above the forks confluence.

 Groundwater

 For many years, the volume of water being pumped out of our aquifer has exceeded the amount of water recharging it.
 This has left our shallow alluvial aquifer in a state of decline.
-Since 2001, the Walla Walla Basin Watershed Council (WWBWC) has been constructing a community-based network of shallow monitoring wells (250 feet or less) in the Walla Walla Basin as part of its long-term efforts to understand this shallow, unconfined, aquifer.
+Since 2001, the Walla Walla Basin Watershed Council (WWBWC) has tracked water levels in a network of shallow monitoring wells (250 feet or less) in the Walla Walla Basin as part of long-term efforts to understand this shallow, unconfined, aquifer.
 The WWBWC currently monitors over 60 wells in the Walla Walla River Basin and has records of over 100 wells with historic data.
-Groundwater monitoring data has allowed the WWBWC to design projects to mitigate aquifer decline and inform groundwater management decisions in the basin.
+Groundwater monitoring data has informed projects to mitigate aquifer decline and groundwater management decisions in the basin.

 The shallow well monitoring network is a grassroots, community effort led by the WWBWC, and includes both urban and rural wells in and around Milton-Freewater and Umapine.
 They are owned by a variety of water users, including states, counties, cities, businesses, and universities within the basin.
 However, most monitoring wells are irrigation or old domestic wells owned by private landowners.
 All the participating well owners do so voluntarily, aiding in the effort to understand and mitigate the decline of the aquifer: a critically important resource to the entire Walla Walla Valley community.
 We are incredibly thankful for their participation in this task.